DiegoFigueiras/ctticc/README.md

 The function specification is:

-ctticc(dataframe,items,plot)
+`ctticc(dataframe,items,plot)`

 The `dataframe` should contain binary responses.

 The `items` field indicates which columns should be included in the analysis.
 Use the concatenate function (e.g., `c()`) if you'd like to specify non-sequantial items (for example, `c(1,4,7)`) would present ICCs for data columns 1, 4, and 7.

-`plot` is logical with values of `TRUE` or `FALSE`.
+`plot` has values of `grid`, `separate`, or `together`.
+If using the `grid` specification, you will also need to specify nrow and ncol (for example, the screenshot reflected values of `3` and `2`).

 ## Future Advancements

-Please feel free to give us feedback or requests for changes.
+We may add a "pseudo" Test Information Function.
+Please also give us  feedback and requests for additions or changes.